 Notably, for Cadbury Branding, the company adopted the famous purple in the early 1900s as its primary colour – Pantone 2658 C. However, Cadbury lost this right in 2013 and began to claim sole rights to that particular shade in 1995.
 Cadbury uses the iconic colour with unregistered rights.

-The History of Cadbury Branding The evolution of Cadbury’s Dairy Milk branding since the 1900s
+The evolution of Cadbury’s Dairy Milk branding since the 1900s

 Although the first Cadbury script logo was seen on the transport fleet in 1921 it did not appear on any major branding until the 1950s.
 Because it is based on William Cadbury’s signature, the script type is closely linked to Cadbury Branding.